Tik-Tok (Oz): Appearances in adult fiction

 In the comic book Oz Squad, Tik-Tok's "Internal Clockwork Morality Spring" winds down and causes him to act violent and sexual, though he closely resembles Neill's depiction.

 A somewhat sinister version of Tik-Tok is a minor character in Gregory Maguire's revisionist Oz novel Wicked: The Life and Times of the Wicked Witch of the West.
 In the novel, tiktok is used as an adjective for any mechanical or robotic being.
 The character Madame Morrible has a tiktok servant, called Grommetik, whose description matches Baum's Tik-Tok; however, this character's speech key is never wound.
 It is strongly implied that this tiktok servant kills Doctor Dillamond, on Madame Morrible's orders.
 Though no great detail is spent on the topic, Grommetik eventually becomes independent, and, possibly due to disgust at the things he was forced to do, tries to foment rebellion among the tik-toks.

+In John Sladek's 1983 novel Tik-Tok, a psychopathic robot named Tik-Tok, having overcome his asimov circuits, commits a series of horrific crimes and spreads chaos and bloodshed, later becoming rich and elected Vice-President of the United States.

 Gregory Benford's 1997 novel Foundation's Fear, set tens of thousands of years in the future, depicts a group of robots named tik-toks, who are responsible for supervising the automated farms on the planet Trantor.
 A tik-tok revolt against the forces of the Galactic Empire play a major role in the novel.